Coccidia

 Preventing the spread to other pups and kittens with good

 Okay, that's the basics.
-I think there's more information about coccidia and how I treat this disease on the Parasite Page
+I think there's more information about coccidia and how I treat this disease on our Parasite Page

 Here's more information if you like details and specifics: